R. Mesthrie, Introducing sociolinguistics, 2nd ed. Edinburgh: Edinburgh University Press, 2009.

 M. Meyerhoff, Introducing sociolinguistics, 2nd ed.
 Abingdon: Routledge, 2011.

-W. Labov, ‘Chapter 1 of Dialect Diversity in America’, in Dialect diversity in America: the politics of language change, vol. Page-Barbour lectures for 2009, Charlottesville: University of Virginia Press, 2012.
+W. Labov, ‘Chapter 1 of Dialect Diversity in America’, in Dialect diversity in America: the politics of language change, Charlottesville: University of Virginia Press, 2012.

 W. Labov, ‘The social motivation of a sound change’, in The Routledge sociolinguistics reader, Abingdon: Routledge, 2010, pp. 292–322.